conan-io/docs/tutorial/developing_packages/editable_packages.rst

 Packages in editable mode
 =========================

-The "normal" Conan way of working with packages is to run a ``conan create`` or ``conan export-pkg`` to store them in the local cache so that consumers use the packages stored in the Cache.
-In some cases, if you want to consume these packages at the same time that you are developing them, it can be a bit tedious to run ``conan create`` each time you make changes to the package.
-For those cases, you can put your package in editable mode and consumers will be able to find the headers and artifacts in your local working directory so there is no need to package.
+The normal way of working with Conan packages is to run a ``conan create`` or ``conan export-pkg`` to store them in the local cache, so that consumers use the packages stored in the cache.
+In some cases, when you want to consume these packages while developing them, it can be tedious to run ``conan create`` each time you make changes to the package.
+For those cases, you can put your package in editable mode, and consumers will be able to find the headers and artifacts in your local working directory, eliminating the need for packaging.

 Let's see how we can put a package in editable mode and consume it from the local working directory.